h-casanova/product-inventory/README.md

 To get the token with Postman or another similar application, you will need the Client Secret.
 To obtain it: go to Clients, select your "product-app" client → go to the Credentials tab.
 The Client Secret will be available there.

-Finally, create a new POST request and add the following parameters in the body, selecting x-www-form-urlencoded:
+Finally, create a new POST request and add the following parameters in the body, selecting x-www-form-urlencoded to http://localhost:8080/realms/product-inventory-realm/protocol/openid-connect/token:

 	grant_type: password
 	client_id: product-app